Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 11 counts the number of directories and sub directories in the current directory.
 Command 12 creates a script that dislays the 10 newest file in a dir Command 13 creates a script that takes a list of words as input and prints only words that appear exactly once

+command 14 displays line containing pattern 'root' from a file